The Glass Key: Legacy

-Dashiell Hammett and his novel The Glass Key have influenced many other hardboiled writers.
+Dashiell Hammett and The Glass Key have influenced many other hardboiled writers.
 Raymond Chandler wrote in his oft-cited essay "The Simple Art of Murder" that Hammett and other hardboiled writers created a style that removed the puzzle-game intrigues of typical detective novels and instead replaced it with realism: "Where murder is committed for reasons, and people talk and act as real people do".
-Chandler argued that it is due to these authors that this style is developed and raised from a generic form to a "new level of artistic substance".
+Chandler argued that it is due to these authors that this style was developed and raised from a generic form to a "new level of artistic substance".

 Together with Hammett's 1929 novel Red Harvest, The Glass Key provided inspiration for the Coen brothers' 1990 film Miller's Crossing.

 The 1942 film adaptation appears briefly in the season 2 finale of the show Bosch during a conversation between Bosch and the detective on his mother's murder case.

 The book is a major reference point in the 2017 film, Mercury in Retrograde, whose characters discuss it at length in a climactic book-club scene.